cypress-io/cypress-documentation/source/api/commands/visit.md

 ## Routing

-***Preventing XHR / AJAX requests before a remote page initially loads***
+***Preventing XHR / Ajax requests before a remote page initially loads***

-One common scenario Cypress supports is visiting a remote page and also preventing any AJAX requests from immediately going out.
+One common scenario Cypress supports is visiting a remote page and also preventing any Ajax requests from immediately going out.

 You may think this works: